Piercingxx/debian-install/README.md

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Surface).

 - "testing.sh" will change your Source.list to test branch.

+- "hyprland-setup" will install hyprland on your Debian Testing with Gnome system.

 - If you have multiple hard drives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.